-The Center for PFAS Research is positioned to become a major developer of PFAS standards, a center for development of green chemistry and remediation technologies, and a collaboration hub for academic, public health, state, federal and industry research endeavors surrounding PFAS and emerging contaminants.
+The MSU Center for PFAS Research aims to assist with the development of PFAS standards, establish a center for development of green chemistry and remediation technologies, and provide a collaboration hub for academic, public health, state, federal and industry research surrounding PFAS and emerging contaminants.

 To accomplish these goals, the center has six primary focus areas:

-- Health Impacts: Researchers will develop a framework that leads to a validated computational approach that assesses the impact of PFAS compounds, metabolites and mixtures on health of biological systems (humans, as well as wild and domesticated plants and animals).
+- Health Impacts: Researchers will develop a framework that assesses the impact of PFAS on the health of humans and wild and domesticated plants and animals.

-- Environmental Monitoring/Modeling: Researchers will develop a framework that allows for sophisticated monitoring of the bioactivity or effects of PFAS compounds in our nation’s waterways.
+- Environmental Monitoring/Modeling: Researchers will develop strategies for monitoring and predicting the bioactivity or effects of PFAS contaminants in our nation’s waterways, soils, and air.

-- Discovery and Measurement: Researchers will develop and apply analytical methods for discovery of unmeasured PFAS chemicals and quantitative measurements of PFAS substances in water, vegetables, fruits and soils.
-This includes setting up state-of-the-art PFAS testing facilities at MSU.
+- Discovery and Measurement: Researchers will develop and apply analytical methods for discovering and measuring PFAS in water, vegetables, fruits, other foods, consumer products, and soils.

-- Agricultural Impacts: Researchers will investigate the transport and uptake of PFAS from the soil of agricultural fields into crops and estimate exposure for humans and livestock.
+- Agricultural Impacts: Researchers will investigate the transport and uptake of PFAS from the soil into agricultural crops and estimate exposure for humans and livestock.

-- Priorities for future research based on existing knowledge gaps
+- Identifying priorities for future research based on existing knowledge gaps

-- Comparative benchmarks for the development of alternatives
+- Proposing comparative benchmarks for the development of alternatives to PFAS

 - Risk Assessment and Risk Management - Remediation and Development of Alternatives: Researchers are developing methods of PFAS remediation, as well as alternatives to PFAS.